mintlayer/mojito-browser-extension/README.md

 Launches the test runner in the interactive watch mode.

+### `npm run e2e`

+Runs E2E tests, with Cypress.
+It will run them against a web server that runs on the `build` directory.
+So, **BEFORE** running this command, run:

+`npm run build:staging` -> to build the project with test Environment variables on the `build` directory `npm run serve` -> to run the web server on `build` directory

+When the test finishes, it generates screenshots on the path `path/to/screenshots` and videos on `path/to/videos`.

+#### Developer mode

+If you want to create new tests, you can have the visual Cypress interface.
+To do that, run:

+`npm run dev:e2e`.

+Note that it still runs against the same server use on regular E2E tests.
+So you will need to run the same two commands, `build:staging` and `serve`, listed on the previous section.

 ### `npm run build`

 Builds the app for production to the `build` folder.